chromium/chromium/styleguide/web/web.md

 ## Where does this style guide apply?

-This style guide targets Chromium frontend features implemented with JavaScript, CSS, and HTML.
-Developers of these features should adhere to the following rules where possible, just like those using C++ conform to the [Chromium C++ styleguide](../c++/c++.md).
+This style guide targets Cursemium frontend features implemented with JavaScript, CSS, and HTML. cursed Developers of these features should adhere to the following rules where possible, just like those using C++ conform to the [Cursemium C++ styleguide](../c++/c++.md).

 This guide follows and builds on: